zhehaowang/zhehao.me/book-notes/the-mythical-man-month/readme.md

 Claim: no single improvement in technology, management would cause the software development productivity, simplicity, or reliability to increase by an order of magnitude.
 The making of a great designer.

+### No silver bullets refired

+The essential difficulties (of software development) are inherent in the conceptual complexity of the software functions to be designed and built at any time, by any method.

+Yesterday's complexity is tomorrow's order.
+Software may not ever reveal those kinds of ordering principles, but the burden is on you to explain why not.
+Someday the "complexity" of software will be understood in terms of some higher order notions.